Diizzayy/nuxt-graphql-client/README.md

 4. ⚡️ You're ready to go!

-Run `yarn dev` for the `nuxt-gql` module to generate the necessary types and functions.
+Run `yarn dev` for the `nuxt-graphql-client` module to generate the necessary types and functions.

 - HMR (Hot Module Reload) for your GraphQL documents.
 - Access the types from the GraphQL document(s) that you've written.